Greece › Santorini › Hotels › Tamarix Del Mar Suites Review

 - Mesa Vouno and Ancient Thera: Mesa Vouno, Santorini’s second highest peak, divides Kamari and Perissa Beaches and affords spectacular views of the Aegean and landscape from an altitude of 400 m.
-At the top are the ruins of Ancient Thera, a Dorian settlement founded in 9th century B.C. and active until 8th century A.D.
-48-minute hike or 12-minute drive.
+At the top are the ruins of Ancient Thera, a Dorian settlement founded in 9th-century BC. and active until 8th-century AD.

 - Wine Country: The southern half of Santorini is covered in vineyards, many of which offer tours or wine tastings of the island’s famous varieties such as Assyrtiko, Mavrotragano, and Vinsanto.
-Among the best nearby wineries are Art Space Winery (6-minute drive), Gaia Wines (7-minute drive), Venetsanos Winery (14-minute drive), and Hatzidakis Winery (15-minute drive).
+Among the best nearby wineries are Art Space Winery, Gaia Wines, Venetsanos Winery, and Hatzidakis Winery.

 - Pyrgos: Pyrgos is a charming traditional village located at the highest point on the island, with expansive views of Santorini from Akrotiri to Oia, from the caldera to the Aegean, and of everything in between.
 Among the winding footpaths are the ruins of an old castle, traditional architecture, neoclassical mansion, shops, restaurants, and cafes.

 - Fira: Santorini’s capital Fira offers picture-perfect views of the caldera, especially at sunset, centered over the volcanoes with sweeping views from Akrotiri to Thirassia Island to Oia.
 The bulk of the island’s best nightlife, dining, and shopping is here, among the winding footpaths of the cliffside and inland village.